 Ms. Celen was recognized as a trailblazer and change agent in the global real estate industry, who is also dedicated to improving young lives through education.

 In presenting the award, 2017 CRE chair of the board Scott Muldavin noted Ms. Celen’s impressive record of business achievement as a developer and valuation expert, and described her as a trailblazer in Turkey, where, prior to her efforts, there was no understanding of the concept of property valuation.
 She immersed herself in the study of Appraisal, becoming her country’s first designated expert in the field (MAI) and worked with government officials to establish the regulations necessary to bring credibility and acceptance of real property valuation to the country and its business leaders.
-“She basically established the modern real estate sector in Turkey as we know it today” said colleague, Ersun Bayraktaroglu, a partner at Price Waterhouse.
+“She basically established the modern real estate sector in Turkey as we know it today” said colleague, Ersun Bayraktaroglu, a partner at PwC.

 She also established the Appraisers’ Association of Turkey, guided its development into a thriving professional group and served as its chair for six years.